aneshlya/ispc/docs/ispc.rst

 Type Casting
 ------------

-C-style type casting expression works as in C language with an exception that unbound type is not treated as ``varying`` by default.
+C-style type casting expressions work as in the C language with an exception that unbound type is not treated as ``varying`` by default.

 When typecasting to some type ``T`` without specifying a variability, the